-The LDFA's main purpose is to collect taxes within the tax increment district and pay debt service on the bonds that were issued to construct the Jefferson Avenue Chrysler Plant.
+The LDFA's main purpose has been to collect taxes within the tax increment district and pay debt service on the bonds that were issued to construct the Jefferson Avenue Chrysler Plant.
 In May 2002, the LDFA expanded its function and adopted resolutions establishing an additional development district and approving the Tax Increment Financing Plan for Technology Park Area No. 1 (the "TIF Plan").
 The purpose of the TIF Plan was to partially fund the development of the Wayne State University Research and Technology Park.
 In October 2003, the LDFA further expanded its function and entered into a Core Community Fund grant agreement with the Michigan Economic Development Corporation.
 The purpose of the grant agreement was to fund projects in the City of Detroit (the "City") on the East Riverfront, in the downtown district, and in the University Cultural Area.

-In prior years, the financial report was prepared by the City.
+In the early years of the LDFA, the financial report was prepared by the City.
 In recent years, due to the increased activity being performed by the LDFA, the LDFA has increased the level of service it has requested the Detroit Economic Growth Corporation to perform on its behalf.

-For the year ended June 30, 2021, the LDFA had revenue of approximately \$4.9 million.
-This is a slight decrease from the prior year, but still up from other recent years.
+For the year ended June 30, 2022, the LDFA had revenue of approximately \$4.8 million.
+This is a slight decrease from the prior two years, but still up from other recent years.
 Acts 480 and 481, Public Acts of Michigan of 2018 ("Acts 480 and 481") assisted authorities that were receiving reimbursement from the State of Michigan (the "State") after having been adversely affected by personal property tax reform.
+2021-22 was the final year of the TIF Plan, and the LDFA will not capture taxes going forward.

-Expenses held steady at around \$900,000, which mainly consisted of interest expense and project cost reimbursement.
-The Core Community Fund grant project is near completion, and the remainder of the grant should be spent during the year ending June 30, 2022.
+Expenses spiked to about \$4.8 million, primarily due to project cost reimbursement to the City.
+The Core Community Fund grant project is near completion, and the remainder of the grant should be spent during the year ending June 30, 2023.

-In order to alleviate cash flow concerns, the LDFA had received a \$2.5 million bridge loan from the Economic Development Corporation of the City of Detroit (the "EDC").
+In order to alleviate cash flow concerns, the LDFA had received a \$2.5 million bridge loan from the Economic Development Corporation of the City of Detroit.
 The loan was repaid during the fiscal year ended June 30, 2021.